JonasLamy/LiverVesselness/README.md

 For existing methods parameters, please refers to vesselness executables documentation and reference papers.

-*Masks can greatly beneficiate some methods that relies on gobal information such that the biggest eigen value in the whole image, or a Kmean in a specific area.
+*Masks can greatly beneficiate some methods that rely on gobal information such as the biggest eigen value in the whole image, or a Kmean in a specific area.

 ### Benchmark Hierarchy
 Running a benchmark will create the following hierarchy :